Attitude (psychology): Knowledge

-When a person is relying on a single dimension of knowledge and that dimension isn't directly related to their behavior goal, that person might conclude that the attitude is wrong.
+When a person is relying on a single dimension of knowledge and that dimension is not directly related to their behavior goal, that person might conclude that the attitude is wrong.

 Ego-Defensive

 This function involves psychoanalytic principles where people use defense mechanisms to protect themselves from psychological harm.
 Mechanisms include denial, repression, projection, and rationalization.

 The ego-defensive notion correlates with Downward Comparison Theory, which argues that derogating a less fortunate other increases a person's own subjective well-being.
 A person is more likely to use the ego-defensive function when they suffer a frustration or misfortune.

 Value-Expressive

 Identity and social approval are established by central values that reveal who we are and what we stand for.
 Individuals define and interpret situations based on their central values.
 An example would be attitudes toward a controversial political issue.

 Formation

 According to Doob in 1947, learning can account for most of the attitudes a person holds.
 The study of attitude formation is the study of how people form evaluations of persons, places or things.
 Theories of classical conditioning, instrumental conditioning and social learning are mainly responsible for formation of attitude.
 Unlike personality, attitudes are expected to change as a function of experience.
 In addition, exposure to the 'attitude' objects may have an effect on how a person forms his or her attitude.
 This concept was seen as the mere-exposure effect.
 Robert Zajonc showed that people were more likely to have a positive attitude on 'attitude objects' when they were exposed to it frequently than if they were not.
 Mere repeated exposure of the individual to a stimulus is a sufficient condition for the enhancement of his attitude toward it.
 Tesser in 1993 argued that hereditary variables may affect attitudes - but believes that they do so indirectly.
 For example, consistency theories, which imply that beliefs and values must be consistent.
 As with any type of heritability, to determine if a particular trait has a basis in genetics, twin studies are used.
 The most famous example of such a theory is Dissonance-reduction theory, associated with Leon Festinger, which explains that when the components of an attitude (including belief and behavior) are at odds an individual may adjust one to match the other (for example, adjusting a belief to match a behavior).
 Other theories include balance theory, originally proposed by Heider in 1958, and the self-perception theory, originally proposed by Daryl Bem.